 This reporting location consist of a "stand-alone" location leased by the University.
 The geographical reporting area includes all parking lots, streets and sidewalks surrounding the leased area.
+This location was closed and moved in June 2022.

 Missing Students Statement